midnightfreddie/nbt2json/readme.md

 - nbt2json executable will auto-detect and decompress gzipped files
 - nbt2json executable has option to gzip output
-- Can read both Minecraft Bedrock Edition and Java Edition NBT data
+- Can read and write both Minecraft Bedrock Edition and Java Edition NBT data
-    - Does not auto-detect which
+    - Does **not** auto-detect which
-    - nbt2json executable defaults to MCPE / little endian
+    - nbt2json executable defaults to Bedrock Edition / little endian
-- Can import to other Go projects `import "github.com/midnightfreddie/nbt2json"`
+- Can import to other Go projects
 - Can use either JSON or YAML
 - Can include comment in JSON/YAML output (which is ignored when converting back to NBT)